kubeedge/kubeedge/docs/proposals/keadm-scope.md

     - Hardware architecture

-      Collect arch command output and determine the type of IEF installation
+      Collect arch command output and determine the type of  installation

     - CPU information